Collect Data, Influence Votes: 'If Then' Traces The Genesis Of Data-Driven Politics

 On how Simulmatics opened a debate about the future of democracy

-I think the argument that wins out eventually, honestly, is the argument that's put forward by Ithiel de Sola Pool who's the MIT political scientist, who's the chairman of the research board for this new company, Simulmatics.
+I think the argument that wins out eventually, honestly, is the argument that's put forward by Ithiel de Sola Pool, who's the [Massachusetts Institute of Technology] political scientist, who's the chairman of the research board for this new company, Simulmatics.
 He says, you want a political candidate to have as much information as possible.
 This is information that our technology and scientific research is now able to provide to political campaigns.
 So who wants to stand in the way of knowledge?
 Knowledge is a good thing and progress will be when the other side also has a people machine.
 If we have two people machines fighting against one another, then that's fair.
 And that's actually the argument that wins.

-On how Simulmatics, comprised entirely of white men, was trying to understand Black people and women
+On how Simulmatics, made up entirely of white men, was trying to understand Black people and women

 What really struck me was so much anguish around the disconnect between these men.
 They're white liberal men trying to understand the mind of other people — the minds in particular of Black voters.
 So it's white men trying to understand Black people.
 And then the consumers were mainly women.
 So they're trying to figure out how women think.
 And meanwhile, they all treat their wives like crap.
 It's this horrible kind of a very bad bargain of 1950s marriages.
 Some of these people had decent marriages, but the rest of them, almost all of them, ended up in divorce and quite acrimonious divorces.